patilatharva/covid19tokyo.live/README.md

 ```
 http-server
 ```
+Files of dependencies such as bootstrap are stored locally, and do not need to be installed.
+Other dependencies are already listed on `package-lock.json`.

 ## Code Organization
 - There are two main html that are displayed:
   - `index.html`: the Japanese version